For the coordination of a social culture

 Olivetti and IBM

-Without considering a few cases dating back to the first half of the 20th century, the golden age of corporate identity broke out with the American expansion of Italian company Olivetti, whose design was unanimously considered to be the best in the world.
+The golden age of corporate identity broke out with the American expansion of Italian company Olivetti, whose design was then unanimously considered to be the best in the world.

-One of the most interesting examples is that of the International Business Machines (IBM), whose corporate image was impeccably coordinated by graphic designer Peretz Rosenbaum — better known as Paul Rand (1914-1996) — who intentionally coordinated the identity of IBM starting from that of its competitor, Olivetti.
+One of the most interesting examples is that of the International Business Machines (IBM), whose corporate image was impeccably coordinated by graphic designer Peretz Rosenbaum, known as Paul Rand (1914-1996), who intentionally coordinated the identity of IBM starting from that of its competitor, Olivetti.

 Pages from the IBM Graphic